-AT&T hears your pain, uses Mark the Spot app to improve coverageAlex Wagner - Deputy Managing Editor, News Desk
+AT&T hears your pain, uses Mark the Spot app to improve coverageAlex Wagner - Editorial Director of News and Content

 AT&T released an iPhone app titled "Mark the Spot" last year, allowing users to send the carrier a notification of where coverage was less than ideal.
 AT&T is now following up on those alerts, sending users a message about the increased network capacity.
 Users are reporting receiving a text message from AT&T containing information like when and where their report was filed, followed by the news that "increased network capacity" is planned where the feedback was submitted within the next 60-90 days.